 Dr. Metianu’s professional interests include immigration and regulatory issues in higher education, English as a Second Language (ESL), first-generation immigrant students in the college setting, and topics in diversity and multiculturalism.
 She is an active member in NAFSA, Association of International Educators, where she has served as lead trainer/facilitator, regional liaison, and task force member for her professional association.

-Juan Izaguirre currently serves as the Director of the Multicultural Affairs and Pre-College Programs.
+Juan Izaguirre currently serves as the Director of the Multicultural Affairs.
 He holds a B.S. in Secondary Education from the University of Nebraska and a M.S. in Higher Education Administration from the University of Kansas.
 He is from Guadalajara, Jalisco, Mexico and claims Lincoln, NE as home.

 Prior to his appointment at Florida Atlantic University, Juan worked at the University of Kansas in the Office of Multicultural Affairs with the Hawk Link program, an academic retention program for first year students with a focus on students of color.
 Other departments included the Office of Admissions, and the Office of Greek Life in the Student Involvement & Leadership Center.
 Juan also serves as a facilitator for the SLiCK Leadership Program and is a member of the Association of Fraternal Advisors and the National Association of Student Professional Administrators (NASPA).

 Heather Bishara is currently the Director of New Student & Owl Family Programs at FAU.
 She received a Bachelor’s Degree in Communication Studies (with a focus on journalism) and a Master’s Degree in Student Affairs and Higher Education from Wright State University in Dayton, Ohio.
 She has been working in Student Affairs professionally for over a decade, holding administrative positions at Wright State University, Bowling Green State University and the Jupiter campus of FAU.